ZoranStojsavljevic/bbb-yocto/README.md

 the jump-now technology to the langdale release (skipping honister release - limitation) and making Scott's jump-now repos langdale compliant:

-	cloned meta-bbb - from now on compliant on langdale cloned meta-jumpnow - from now on compliant on langdale
+	cloned meta-bbb - from now on compliant up to langdale cloned meta-jumpnow - from now on compliant up tp langdale

+TO DO: to create the Yocto honister release (low prio task, very low prio execution).

 #### Environment